 You should still try to keep a safe distance.
 We are reducing the number of people in the museum at any one time to allow visitors and staff to give each other plenty of space.

-Our exhibition galleries are open for you to enjoy including the new Museum of Innovation in the Land, Sea and Sky galleries have reopened.
-To keep you and our staff safe we will be managing the number of visitors in the galleries at any one time and we have introduced a new one-way flow system.
-Remember to keep a safe distance from others inside the galleries and use hand sanitising stations dotted throughout.'
+Our exhibition galleries are open for you to enjoy including the new Museum of Innovation in the Land, Sea and Sky galleries.
+To keep you and our staff safe we are managing the number of visitors in the galleries at any one time and we have introduced a new one-way flow system.
+Remember to keep a safe distance from others inside the galleries and use hand sanitising stations dotted throughout.

 We know you’ve missed being able to get on board our trains and trams, but now you can!
 With some changes so we can look after our much-loved vehicles.
 During the peak of the pandemic, we had to completely close off access to our trains and trams to keep you, and them, safe.

 During your visit you will now be able to access a number of our carriages and engines on a rotational basis.

 Why are we rotating access?
 Because we are still living with COVID-19 and your safety is still our top priority.
 Rotating our beloved trains will allow for the carriages and engines to quarantine thus removing the virus from the surfaces without causing damage to the artefacts themselves.